 I want to hear the clink-clank of metal spatulas banging the grill as the cook chops the meat – preferably thinly sliced ribeye or some equally tender beef – into a delicious pile of bite-sized pieces with just the right amount of crispness from the grill.

 Next, I want to hear the sizzle of veggies hitting a hot grill, and more clink-clank as the grill cook mixes and dices the trifecta of my cheesesteak perfection: meat, onions and peppers.

 My other hallmarks of a great cheesesteak: just the right ratio of meat to peppers and onions (three parts meat, one part peppers and onions is my kind of sandwich).
 The grill cook should let the cheese – make mine provolone – melt on the meat pile on the grill, rather than placing it in the sandwich cold (yuck).
 Sturdy, chewy rolls provide the best base for my perfect cheesesteak.

 Pictured here: Joe McCollum, owner of Philly Joe's with the imperial cheesesteak sandwich.
 Photo by Dean J. Koepfler/The News Tribune

 Web sites and culinary groups are dedicated to cheesesteak perfection, and Philly natives usually have an opinion, or 40, on the subject of Cheese Whiz, Amoroso's rolls, sweet, hot or green peppers and mayo.

-Were the South Sound cheesesteaks I sampled pure representations of Philly cheesesteak sandwiches?
-I’ll let Philly natives dine there and judge for themselves.
+Were the South Sound cheesesteaks I sampled for this report pure representations of Philly cheesesteak sandwiches?
+I'll let Philly natives dine there and judge for themselves.

 5640 South Tacoma Way, Tacoma